 The Ph.D Program in Computer Science is designed for students who want to contribute to the study of the description and representation of information and the theory, design, analysis, implementation, and application of algorithmic processes that transform information.

 Students receive advanced training in the scientific principles and technology required to develop and evaluate new computer systems and applications.
-Our curriculum covers all major areas of computer science, with active research in artificial intelligence, bioinformatics, human-computer interaction, software engineering, machine learning, computer systems, etc.
+Our curriculum covers all major areas of computer science, with active research in algorithms, artificial intelligence, bioinformatics, data science, high-performance computing, human-computer interaction, software engineering, machine learning, and computer systems.

 An applicant may be admitted with a Bachelor’s degree or with an M.S. degree in computer science or a related field.
 If the applicant enters without the M.S., or with an M.S. in a field that does not adequately prepare the student for the Ph.D. qualifier exam, the applicant will earn an M.S. in computer science before proceeding to the “PhD portion” of the program.